RYthaGOD/agentburn/replit.md

 # BurnBot - Solana Token Buyback & Burn SaaS Platform

 ## Overview
-BurnBot is a SaaS platform for Solana SPL token creators, automating token buyback and burn operations.
+BurnBot is a SaaS platform designed for Solana SPL token creators to automate token buyback and burn operations.
 It offers a no-code solution with a dashboard, flexible scheduling, and transaction monitoring to enhance tokenomics through automated and verifiable burn mechanisms.
-The platform also includes a Volume Bot, a Buy Bot, and an independent AI Trading Bot.
-The AI Trading Bot scans trending tokens, analyzes them using a 7-model AI consensus system with automatic failover, and executes trades based on AI confidence and profit potential, featuring autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.
+The platform also includes a Volume Bot, a Buy Bot, and a standalone AI Trading Bot.
+The AI Trading Bot uses a 7-model AI consensus system with automatic failover to scan and analyze trending tokens, executing trades based on AI confidence and profit potential.
+It features autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.

 ## User Preferences
 Preferred communication style: Simple, everyday language.